PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Methodology

 $~$

-We re-select the Collocation points every $N_{select}$ training epochs,\footnote{A training Epoch is the set of computations required for the networks to train on the entire set of training data once} where $N_{select}$ is another user-specified constant.
-To re-select the collocation points, we use the same uniform distribution over the problem domain to draw a new set of $N_{Coll}$ coordinates.
-In all of our experiments, $N_{select}$ is either $1$ or $20$ (see section \ref{sec:Results} for more details.)
-Periodically re-selecting the collocation points helps regularize $U$, and dramatically improves our algorithm's robustness.
+We re-select the collocation points every epoch\footnote{A training Epoch is the set of computations required for the networks to train on the entire set of training data, once.} by drawing $N_{coll}$ new samples from a uniform distribution over $\Omega$.
+Re-selecting the collocation points effectively increases the number of points at which we enforce the hidden PDE, which helps $N$ learn the hidden PDE.
 We discuss this point in section $\ref{sub_sec:Method_Discuss}$.

 $~$